reservoird/icd/README.md

     // non-blocking send to ingest statsChan which provides the latest snapshot of statistics
     // FLOW: ingest => monitor => reservoird
     //
+    // non-blocking send to ingest errorChan which provides the latest snapshot of statistics
+    // FLOW: ingest => monitor => reservoird
+    //
     // non-blocking listen on reservoird doneChan each loop to see if reservoird is shutting down gracefully
     // FLOW: reservoird => ingest
     // NOTE: only senders should close the queue
 }

-// long running function which provides statistics and a means to clear statistics func Monitor(statsChan chan<- string, clearChan <-chan struct{}, doneChan <-chan struct{}, wg *sync.WaitGroup) {
+// long running function which provides statistics and a means to clear statistics func Monitor() {
-    // first line of the function must be wg.Done() as reseroird waits for all threads to stop
+    // first line of the function must be monitor.wg.Done() as reseroird waits for all threads to stop
     // before exiting.
     //
     // get stats from ingest thread
     //
     // marshal statistics
     //
-    // non-blocking sent statistics to reservoird statsChan
+    // non-blocking send statistics to reservoird monitor.statsChan
     // FLOW: ingest => monitor => reservoird
     //
+    // non-blocking send error to reservoird monitor.errorChan
+    // FLOW: ingest => monitor => reservoird
+    //
-    // non-blocking read of reservoird clearChan, if received clear stats from ingest thread
+    // non-blocking read of reservoird monitor.clearChan, if received clear stats from ingest thread
     // FLOW: reservoird => monitor => ingest
     //
-    // non-blocking listen on reservoird doneChan each loop to see if reservoird is shutting down gracefully
+    // non-blocking listen on reservoird monitor.doneChan each loop to see if reservoird is shutting down gracefully
     // FLOW: reservoird => monitor
 }
 ```